by ABILITY GROUP | Nov 19, 2021 | Claim management, Claims, Workers Compensation

 by ABILITY GROUP | Sep 13, 2021 | Claims, Workers Compensation

 Earlier in 2021 changes were made to the Motor Accident Injuries Act 2017.
-The changes have impacted the possibility of employers to claim or pursue recoveries for costs associated with motor vehicle accidents under CTP Insurance & minimise the impact on their workers compensation Premiums.
+The changes limit employers’ ability to recover motor accident costs under CTP Insurance, reducing workers’ comp premium impact

 (more…)